RudyMartin/compliance-qa/docs/PHASE_1_COMPLETION_SUMMARY.md

 # Phase 1 Completion Summary: Security & Configuration Cleanup

 ## Overview
-Phase 1 of the qa-shipping portal improvement project has been successfully completed.
+Phase 1 of the compliance-qa portal improvement project has been successfully completed.
 This phase focused on eliminating security vulnerabilities and implementing secure configuration management using lessons learned from hexagonal architecture without requiring full conversion.

 ## Completed Tasks